 Key things in common

-BlueDriver and OBDLink MX+ work in the same way.
-In each case, it’s a wireless OBD2 scanner that works in conjunction with diagnostic software installed on a phone or other device.
+The BlueDriver and OBDLink MX+ work in the same way.
+In each case, it’s a wireless OBD2 scanner that works in conjunction with diagnostic software installed on a phone or other device, like a computer.
 This enables easy, fast OBD2-based troubleshooting of vehicle issues, along with providing helpful information about your engine.

 These scanners work for any US vehicle made after 1996.
-In this sense, their basic functionality is similar, but there are key differences in what data they’ll read from which systems.
+In this sense, their basic functionality is similar, but there are key differences in what data they’ll be able to read from which systems.
 Let’s dig deeper to show you what we mean.

 Key differences